Barreirosuchus

-Barreirosuchus is an extinct genus of peirosaurid notosuchian known from the Late Cretaceous of São Paulo State, southeastern Brazil.
+Barreirosuchus is an extinct genus of itasuchid notosuchian known from the Late Cretaceous of São Paulo State, southeastern Brazil.
 It contains a single species, Barreirosuchus franciscoi.
-It is most closely resembles Caririsuchus camposi from the Araripe Basin and Itasuchus jesuinoi also from the Bauru Basin, and shares with them several synapomorphies.
+It most closely resembles Caririsuchus camposi from the Araripe Basin and Itasuchus jesuinoi also from the Bauru Basin, and shares with them several synapomorphies.

-Discovery
+History and naming

 Barreirosuchus is known only from the holotype specimen MPMA-04-0012/00, an undeformed posterior portion of the skull with six teeth and a series of four vertebrae, two dorsal and two sacral.
-It was found four kilometer from Monte Alto County, in the escarpment of the Serra do Jabuticabal, in the rural area of Monte Alto, São Paulo.
-It was collected from the Adamantina Formation of the Bauru Basin, which dates to the Turonian and Santonian stages of the Late Cretaceous.
+It was found in the year 2000 four kilometer from Monte Alto County, in the escarpment of the Serra do Jabuticabal within the Bauru Basin, corresponding to the Turonian to Santonian or possibly even Campanian Adamantina Formation.
+The fossil was recovered near a cave with the upper surface of the skull exposed and the anterior parts of the snout already eroded away.
+A more detailed redescription of the skull material was later published by Fachini and colleagues in 2025, not simply focusing on the external anatomy of the specimen but also detailing the internal anatomy, which were acquired via computed tomography.

-Etymology

 Barreirosuchus was first named by Fabiano Vidoi Iori and Karina Lucia Garcia in 2012 and the type species is Barreirosuchus franciscoi.
 The generic name is derived from the name of the rural district of Barreiro, where the holotype was found.
 The specific name honors the paleontologist Cledinei Aparecido Francisco from the Museu de Paleontologia de Monte de Alto, for technical support during the excavations of the holotype.

 Description

+The skull of Barreirosuchus is described as robust and though moderately tall still wider than tall.
+While most of the snout is missing the head has been inferred to have been roughly triangular in shape.
+Overall it closely resembles Caririsuchus and Pepsuchus, two closely related genera.
+The surface of the skull is ornamented by a pattern of small, circular pits, It has been interpreted as having had a flattend (platyrostral) snout. ridges and grooves, which are most prominent on the jugal and the skull table.

+A prominent feature of Barreirosuchus is the presence of a median boss, a raised dome-like structure located before the eyes formed by the maxillae, prefrontals, lacrimal bones, nasal boness, jugals and the frontal bone.
+Such a boss is also present in Pepesuchus and some species of the extant genus Crocodylus including the Siamese crocodile and the extinct Crocodylus checchiai.